Titanium

 Pricing Mechanisms

-Titanium may be priced through a combination of exchange-based benchmarks, price reporting agency assessments, bilateral negotiation, and long-term offtake contracts.
-The specific pricing mechanism depends on the product form, grade specification, and the nature of the buyer-seller relationship.
-Major price reporting agencies including Fastmarkets, Argus Media, and S&P Global Commodity Insights publish regular price assessments for many critical minerals.
+Titanium is priced using benchmarks from CRU / Asian Metal (sponge, 99.6%).
+Titanium pricing operates through a combination of exchange-based benchmarks, price reporting agency assessments, bilateral negotiation, and long-term offtake contracts.
+The specific mechanism depends on product form, grade, and the buyer-seller relationship.

 Price Drivers

-Key factors influencing Titanium prices include production levels in major producing countries (China, Japan, Russia, Kazakhstan, United States), demand trends from key consuming sectors, inventory levels, currency fluctuations, energy costs affecting production, and government policy actions such as export restrictions or strategic stockpiling programs.
+Key factors influencing Titanium prices include production levels in China (45% of global supply), demand from aerospace structural components and titanium dioxide pigment, inventory levels, energy costs, and government policy actions such as export restrictions or strategic stockpiling.

 Spot vs. Contract Pricing

-The Titanium market features both spot transactions and longer-term contract arrangements.
-Spot prices reflect current market conditions and are more volatile, while contract prices provide supply security and price predictability for both producers and consumers.
-Many industrial buyers secure Titanium supply through multi-year offtake agreements that include pricing formulas linked to reference benchmarks or negotiated fixed terms.
+The Titanium market features both spot transactions and longer-term contracts.
+Spot prices reflect current conditions and are more volatile, while multi-year offtake agreements provide supply security for both producers and consumers.
+Current spot pricing is in the range of $6,200 per tonne.

 More on Titanium